Statutory guidance

 iii. may mean that you are not able to rely on this licence as a defence in respect to the prohibitions within the Animal Welfare Act 2006 or the Wild Mammals (Protection) Act 1996.
 If the activity that you wish to undertake is not covered by this licence, or if you are unable to comply with any of the terms and conditions which apply to the use of this licence, then you will need to apply to Natural England for an individual licence.

 This licence is not a consent for the purposes of Part II of the Wildlife and Countryside Act 1981 (as amended) in respect to SSSIs.
 It is your responsibility to get consent or assent if required before this licence can be used on any SSSI.
-See Advice (p - r) for further information.
+See Advice (q - s) for further information.

 Information and advice specific to this licence

 a.
 Only Registered Persons, or persons authorised or supervised by a Registered Person (see Condition 1), may act under this licence.
-Anyone seeking to become a Registered Person must apply to Natural England.
-You can register online to use this licence.
-Applications can be submitted by email or post.
+Anyone seeking to become a Registered Person must apply to Natural England using the online registration form to use this licence.
+Contact Natural England if you require an alternative application format (contact details below).
 Applications require supporting evidence (including references) indicating appropriate knowledge and experience of the species covered by this licence and the management techniques permitted (see Reference guidance).

-b.
-Once registered, a person is entitled to use this licence so long as they satisfy the licence’s terms and conditions, annual re-registration is not required.
-Failure to comply by the terms and conditions, including the recording and reporting requirements, will, by default, render registration null and void.
-The annual reporting process is used to verify a person’s desire to remain registered.
+Failure to comply with the terms and conditions, including the recording and reporting requirements, will, by default, render registration null and void.

 c.
 It is the responsibility of Registered Persons to maintain their expertise at an appropriate level to act under this licence and it is also their responsibility to ensure that Accredited Agents and Assistants have appropriate training, experience and instruction, including in mitigation measures commonly employed, to act under this licence.